read-write-web/banana-wiki/Scripting-with-Ammonite.md

 1) Download [Ammonite Shell](http://ammonite.io/#Ammonite-Shell) as described on their documentation page

-   For Windows Users check [this blog post at blog.ssanj.net](http://blog.ssanj.net/posts/2016-02-24-running-ammonite-on-windows-with-conemu.html) and [Ammonite issue 119](https://github.com/lihaoyi/Ammonite/issues/119) and please report any success to us on the gitter channel and if possible a pointer to a howto for it.
+   For Windows Users check [Ammonite issue 119](https://github.com/lihaoyi/Ammonite/issues/119) and please report any success to us on the gitter channel and if possible a pointer to a howto for it.
+There are reports that it works well with the latest versions of [Windows 10 Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) that supports Ubuntu 16.04.

 2) start Ammonite

-3) run the following at the `@` command prompt, which will be specific to your environment:
+3) run the following at the `@` command prompt, which will be specific to your environment.
+I have removed the `@` prompt from may of these examples to make copy and pasting a bit easier.

 ```Scala
 import coursier.core.Authentication, coursier.MavenRepository